-15-440: Distributed Systems Problem Solving Assignment 2
+15-440: Distributed Systems

+Problem Solving Assignment 2

-School of Computer Science Carnegie Mellon University, Qatar Fall 2014
+School of Computer Science

+Carnegie Mellon University, Qatar

+Fall 2016

-Assigned Date: September 15, 2014 Due Date: September 27, 2014
+Assigned Date: September 5, 2016

+Due Date: September 22, 2016

 - Concurrency transparency is a desirable goal for distributed systems.
-Can we assume that such a property would be automatically provided by centralized distributed systems?
+Can we assume that such a property would be automatically provided by a distributed system with a single server (i.e., a distributed system that uses a single server rather than a cluster of servers)?
 Discuss.
-(Points: 5) - 2) In many communication systems, a call to a send operation sets a timer to guard against hanging the client forever in case the server crashes.
+(Points: 5) - 2.
+In many communication systems, a call to a send operation sets a timer to guard against hanging the client forever in case the server crashes.
 Suppose that a fault-tolerant system is implemented using many processors for all clients and servers.
 Consequently, the probability for a client or a server to crash becomes effectively zero.
 Would it be safe to fully eliminate timeouts in such a system?
-(Points: 5) - 3) The original HTTP protocol used TCP/IP as the underlying network protocol.
+(Points: 5) - 3.
+The original HTTP protocol used TCP/IP as the underlying network protocol.
 For each page, graphic, or applet, a separate TCP session was constructed, used, and torn down.
 Because of the overhead of building and destroying TCP/IP connections, performance problems resulted from this implementation method.
 Would using UDP rather than TCP be a good alternative?
 What other changes could you make to improve HTTP performance?
+(Points: 8)

-(Points: 8) - How do mobile agents compare to static clients making remote invocations?
+- 4. How do mobile agents compare to static clients making remote invocations?
 Can web crawlers be considered as mobile agents?
 Discuss.
-(Points: 4)

-- 5) As a designer of distributed systems, what would you adopt for multimedia data streams, a synchronous or an asynchronous distributed system?
-Justify your answer.
-(Points: 5) - 6) As a designer of distributed systems, what aspects would you select for a system running on a totally reliable network?
+(Points: 4) - 5.
+Discuss the impact of unreliable links and node failures in a distributed system on each of the following issues: (Points: 6) - (a) Distributed routing algorithms (E.g., the Bellman-Ford algorithm). - (b) Debugging of distributed programs. - (c) Data replication and consistency. - 6.
+As a designer of distributed systems, what characteristics would you select for a system running on a totally reliable network?
 Explain and justify your answer.
-(Points: 5) - 7) Some designers of distributed systems suggest encapsulating messages with timestamps for transmitting them over secure channels.
+(Points: 5) - 7.
+Some designers of distributed systems suggest encapsulating messages with timestamps for transmitting them over secure channels.
 Do you think this is a good idea?
 Explain your answer.
-(Points: 5) - 8) Explain how could a transmitted sequence of packets through a wide area network arrive unordered at their destination (i.e., in an order that differs from that in which they were sent).
-Why cannot this happen in a local area network?
-(Points: 5) - 9) The lower layers of the OSI network model provide datagram service, with no delivery guarantees for messages.
+(Points: 5) - 8.
+Explain how could a transmitted sequence of packets through a wide area network arrive unordered at their destination (i.e., in an order that differs from that in which they were sent).
+Why can't this happen in a local area network?
+(Points: 5) - 9.
+The lower layers of the OSI network model provide datagram services, with no delivery guarantees for messages.
 A transport-layer protocol such as TCP is used to provide reliability.
 Discuss the advantages and disadvantages of supporting reliable message delivery at the lowest possible layer.
-(Points: 8) - 10) Some designers of distributed systems suggest that a way to handle parameter conversion in RPC systems is to have each sender machine sending parameters in its native representation, with the receiving machine(s) doing the translation (if necessary).
+(Points: 8) - Some designers of distributed systems suggest that a way to handle parameter conversion in RPC systems is to have each sender machine sending parameters in its native representation, with the receiving machine(s) doing the translation (if necessary).
 Can this work?
 Discuss.
-(Points: 6) - 11) A client makes remote procedure calls to a server.
+(Points: 5) - 11.
+A client makes remote procedure calls to a server.
 The client takes 5 milliseconds to compute the arguments for each request, and the server takes 10 milliseconds to process each request.
 The local operating system processing time for each send or receive operation is 0.5 milliseconds, and the network time to transmit each request or reply message is 3 milliseconds.
 Marshalling or unmarshalling takes 0.5 milliseconds per message.